-- Understand the history and significant periods of development in the field of professional counseling. - Understand and be able to utilize the basic theories and concepts of counseling practice. - Demonstrate skills relevant to a counselor, such as basic listening techniques, questioning, and communication of empathy. - Develop an understanding of counseling practices within school and professional settings. - Learn and gain an understanding of the professional school counselor's role within the school and/or professional licensed counselor role in professional settings. - Employ leadership skills and develop tools to help enhance the profession. - Have a working knowledge of mental and emotional disorders and for clinical mental health students, be able to diagnose and treat mental and emotional disorders. - Be able to work in a pluralistic society and work with a diverse set of students and families. - Understand the nature and value of the therapeutic counselor-client relationship. - Understand group counseling principles and dynamics. - Be grounded in counseling laws and ethics applicable to the profession of counseling. - Be able to work in conjunction with community resources and other helping professionals.

-- Know how to read and interpret research in counseling and be prepared to contribute to the body of knowledge in the field. - Be familiar with testing and assessment materials used in psychological evaluation. - Be able to assess and test for the presence of mental and emotional disorders. - Understand lifestyle and career development as it relates to their chosen specialty. - Be able use a variety of counseling interventions and techniques focused on theories of change, development, and therapy for the client. - Have been involved in experiential courses designed to promote growth. - Have a strong professional identity, advocate for the profession, and consider leadership opportunities within the field of counseling. - Gain knowledge of emerging trends in their respective specialties. - Be eligible for counselor licensure in the State of Ohio.
+- Understand the history and significant periods of development in the field of professional counseling. - Understand and be able to utilize the basic theories and concepts of counseling practice. - Demonstrate skills relevant to a counselor such as basic listening techniques, questioning, and communication of empathy. - Develop an understanding of counseling practices within school and professional settings. - Learn and gain an understanding of the professional school counselor's role within the school and/or professional licensed counselor role in professional settings. - Employ leadership skills and develop tools to help enhance the profession. - Have a working knowledge of mental and emotional disorders. - Be able to work in a pluralistic society and work with a diverse set of students and families. - Understand the nature and value of the therapeutic counselor-client relationship. - Understand group counseling principles and dynamics. - Be grounded in counseling laws and ethics applicable to the profession of counseling. - Be able to work in conjunction with community resources and other helping professionals. - Know how to read and interpret research in counseling and be prepared to contribute to the body of knowledge in the field. - Be familiar with testing and assessment materials used in psychological evaluation. - Be able to assess and test for the presence of mental and emotional disorders. - Understand lifestyle and career development as it relates to their chosen specialty. - Be able use a variety of counseling interventions and techniques focused around theories of change, development, and therapy for the client. - Have been involved in experiential courses designed to promote growth. - Have a strong professional identity, advocate for the profession, and consider leadership opportunities within the field of counseling. - Gain knowledge of emerging trends in their respective specialties. - Be eligible for counselor licensure in the State of Ohio.